Inter-American Commission on Human Rights: Petitions

-Location of its headquarters

-Officers of Ecuador, Argentina, Bolivia, Guatemala, Nicaragua, and Venezuela, supported the motion for moving the commission's headquarters, which are currently in Washington, D.C.
-These countries suggested moving the IACHR's headquarters to a Member State to the American Convention of Human Rights.
-Among the suggested countries were Argentina, Costa Rica and Peru.

 Composition

 The IACHR's ranking officers are its seven commissioners.
 The commissioners are elected by the OAS General Assembly, for four-year terms, with the possibility of re-election on one occasion, for a maximum period in office of eight years.
 They serve in a personal capacity and are not considered to represent their countries of origin but rather "all the member countries of the Organization" (Art.
 35 of the convention).

 The convention (Art.
 34) says that they must "be persons of high moral character and recognized competence in the field of human rights".

 No two nationals of the same member state may be commissioners simultaneously (Art.
 37), and commissioners are required to refrain from participating in the discussion of cases involving their home countries.